awhittle6/Detection-of-the-Potential-Impacts-of-Climate-Change-Based-on-Machine-Learning-Models/README.md

 [13]World Bank Group.
 World Development Indicators 2018 (World Bank Publications, 2018).

+[14]Jason Hartford, Greg Lewis, Kevin Leyton-Brown, and Matt Taddy.
+Deep IV: A flexible approach for counterfactual prediction.
+Proceedings of the 34th International Conference on Machine Learning, ICML'17, 2017.

 # Transforming the Data
 Before discussing the methods implemented in order to tranform this specific dataset,here is a table that lists all varibales used throughout this process.